Eleazer Wyer

 - He worked in 1806-1814 as a silversmith in Portland ME in 1809 moved to Fish Street to a shop lately occupied by Joseph Lovis, and in 1810 to Exchange Street.
 3

-- Advertised in the Eastern Argus, 26 Dec 1806, describing himself as a goldsmith and jeweler, with a shop nearly opposite the head of Ingraham's Wharf in Portland and offered for sale a long list of jewelry.
+- Advertised: Eastern Argus, on 26 Dec 1806.
+Describing himself as a goldsmith and jeweler, with a shop nearly opposite the head of Ingraham's Wharf in Portland and offered for sale a long list of jewelry.
 He also made and kept on hand silverware and paid cash for old gold and silver.
 3

-- He was a partner in 1814-1818 with Charles Farley in Portland ME as WYER & FARLEY.
+- Partnership: Charles Farley, in 1814-1818, in Portland ME.
+As WYER & FARLEY.
 When this partnership was dissolved, the business was continued by Wyer.
 3

-- He was a partner in 1821-1835 with Joseph Noble in Portland ME as WYER & NOBLE, dealing not only in jewelry, gold, and silver, but also in iron, copper and brass, and such stock as stoves and foundry work.
+- Partnership: Joseph Noble, in 1821-1835, in Portland ME.
+As WYER & NOBLE, dealing not only in jewelry, gold, and silver, but also in iron, copper and brass, and such stock as stoves and foundry work.
 The Portland Directory for 1823 located WYER & NOBLE at No. 1 Prebles Row.
 3

-- Advertised in the The Portland Gazette (Portland ME), 5 Jun 1821, announcing the partnership of WYER & NOBLE.
+- Advertised: The Portland Gazette, on 5 Jun 1821, in Portland ME.
+Announcing the partnership of WYER & NOBLE.
 3

 |